figurenz/microsite-disability/README.md

-# Figure.NZ Microsites
+# Figure.NZ Disability Hub

-This is a Jekyll-based website template used for making Figure.NZ microsites.

-Code from this website can be shared.
-You may not use the fonts.

-This is because of licensing requirements.
-Font files are only licensed to Figure.NZ.
+This is a fork of https://github.com/WikiNewZealand/microsite-template.
+GitHub will not allow forking via UI of own repositories, so the upstream/fork is handled locally.

+When making structural changes to the microsite template, these changes will need to be applied locally via pulling upstream main and merging.

 ## Structure